 Real process memory and environ in Python

-New psutil 4.0.0 is out, with some interesting news about process memory metrics.
-I'll just get straight to the point and describe what's new.
+psutil 4.0.0 is out, with some interesting news about process memory metrics.
+I'll get straight to the point and describe what's new.

 "Real" process memory info

 Determining how much memory a process really uses is not an easy matter (see this and this).
-RSS (Resident Set Size), which is what most people usually rely on, is misleading because it includes both the memory which is unique to the process and the memory shared with other processes.
-What would be more interesting in terms of profiling is the memory which would be freed if the process was terminated right now.
-In the Linux world this is called USS (Unique Set Size), and this is the major feature which was introduced in psutil 4.0.0 (not only for Linux but also for Windows and OSX).
+RSS (Resident Set Size), which most people rely on, is misleading because it includes both memory unique to the process and memory shared with others.
+What's more interesting for profiling is the memory that would be freed if the process were terminated right now.
+In the Linux world this is called USS (Unique Set Size), the major feature introduced in psutil 4.0.0 (not only for Linux but also for Windows and macOS).

 USS memory

-The USS (Unique Set Size) is the memory which is unique to a process and which would be freed if the process was terminated right now.
-On Linux this can be determined by parsing all the "private" blocks in /proc/pid/smaps.
-The Firefox team pushed this further and managed to do the same also on OSX and Windows, which is great.
-New version of psutil is now able to do the same:
+The USS (Unique Set Size) is the memory unique to a process, that would be freed if the process were terminated right now.
+On Linux it can be determined by parsing the "private" blocks in /proc/PID/smaps.
+The Firefox team pushed this further and got it working on macOS and Windows too.

 >>> psutil.Process().memory_full_info()